feiglab/ProteinStructureEmbedding/README.md

 ### Notes

 - The scripts utilize multiprocessing to expedite the embedding process.
 Ensure your system has adequate resources to handle multiple processes simultaneously.

+## Generating Datasets

+The `dataset.py` script allows the creation of datasets for both GSnet and aLCnet via `NumpyRep` and `NumpyRep_atomic`, respectively, then via `ProteinDataset` and `AtomicDataset` classes, respectively.

+To create a dataset:

+1.

+## Training a Model

+Sample training scripts `train_GSnet.py` and `train_aLCnet.py` are provided for training GSnet and aLCnet, respectively.

+To train a new model:

+1.

 ## More info